grok-rs/waitup/docs/PERFORMANCE.md

 # Performance Guide

-This guide provides insights into wait-for's performance characteristics, optimization techniques, and best practices for high-performance deployments.
+This guide provides insights into waitup's performance characteristics, optimization techniques, and best practices for high-performance deployments.

 ## Table of Contents